 Master's program in May 2021 cannot file an H-1B cap petition

 until after the graduation date, and therefore runs the risk of

-possibly missing the H-1B cap for the year.
+possibly missing the H-1B cap for the year, depending on when the full H-1B cap petition is filed.
 USCIS has announced

 a limited exception: a student may still be eligible for a